vib-singlecell-nf/vsn-pipelines/docs/development.rst

 #.
-Create the Nextflow process that will run the Harmony R script defined in 7.
+Create the Nextflow process that will run the Harmony R script defined in the previous step.

     .. code:: groovy